Image of a scientific reaction. Image of a scientific reaction.

 The X Model

-Drawing on years of research, interviews and practical experience, we developed the X Model - a framework that captures the factors we consistently see in high-performing people, teams and organisations.
-Rather than focusing on a single trait, it recognises that success is shaped by the interaction of multiple elements, from mindset and behaviours to relationships, learning and environment.
+Drawing on years of interviews, academic research and practical experience, we developed the X Model - a framework that captures the factors we consistently see in high performers and successful teams.

 Our interviewees